BMW motorcycle battery testing, removal, trickle charging, and jump-starting.

 At first, it may seem that a car system is too big to jump a much smaller motorcycle.
 If you had the largest 12-volt vehicle system in the world, it would be OK to jump the smallest 12-volt system in the world.
 If the voltages are nearly equal, then there is no problem in theory.
 One must protect from an explosion, as mentioned above.

 This is a post from Curt Henry on the Boxerworks forum about jump starting.
 It is so well done that I just lifted it and pasted it here.

 After the jumped engine is running disconnect the NEGATIVE JUMPER FIRST FROM THE FROM THE JUMPED VEHICLE, BEING CAREFUL NOT TO TOUCH ANY GROUND, BIG ARC, ALSO VERY BAD.
 Then remove the positive cable and carefully store your cables until the next time you need them.

 Grease the terminals on your BMW motorcycle battery, coil connections, and other items

-This info applies to all models of BMW and anything else with a battery.
+This info applies to all models of BMW.

 The comment was made that the grease for battery terminals has some resistance.
 It is an insulator, so it seems to make sense.
 That easily hides the fact that it still should be used between the terminals.

 In my work as an inspector of telephone cell site construction, we deal with large power supplies and batteries.
-We have current available of a few thousand amps from the battery bank.
+We have an electrical current available of a few thousand amps from the battery bank.
 That is 10 times that of an electric welder.
 A tool that accidentally crosses it can just about vaporize.
 It is not dangerous as far as getting shocked, as it is only 24 volts, but the danger is from getting burned.